KISDinteractive/embedded_ai_22w/chapters/ch1-Intro/README.md

 ## Who is in?

-We agreed on nine participants according to the course selection list.
+We have agreed on nine participants according to the course selection list.

-## Who am I (the lecturer)?
+## Who am I (the teacher)?

 - [Jakob Kilian](https://www.th-koeln.de/personen/jakob.kilian/) | he/his
-- Research Fellow in KITeGG / „AI and Design“ project since 02/2022
+- Research Fellow in KITeGG / "AI and Design" project since 02/2022
 - Living Objects Lab (F02) at KISD

 ## Formalities

-- Meeting Mondays from 10:00 – 12:00
+- Meetings on Mondays from 10:00 – 12:00
 - 15 min break at 11:00
 - 11 meetings (today, 14.11 – 30.01)

 ## Ground Rules

-- pls write a mail if you cannot attend
+- pls send a mail if you cannot come
-- pls study material on GitHub when missing a session
+- pls study material on GitHub if you miss a session
-- pls be in time (soildarity) – we agreed on 5 mins "on-time"-tolerance
+- pls be in time (solidarity) – we agreed on 5 mins "on-time"-tolerance
-- We want to achieve a space for **psychological safety**
+- We want to achieve a space of **psychological safety**
-  - We treat each other nicely and with respect
+  - We treat each other with kindness and respect
-  - We have our various backgrounds in mind / We don‘t judge smn if they don‘t know sth
+  - We consider our different backgrounds / we don't judge people if they don't know sth.
   - We help each other
   - We give constructive feedback
-- We try to speak English whenever non-native speakers could attend the conversation
+- We try to speak English whenever non-native speakers can join in the conversation
-- We ask questions, if we don‘t understand something.
+- We ask questions when we don't understand something.
 Better early than late

 # 1.2 Course Content

-In a short introduction round we discussed the perticpant's expectations of the course and understanding of "AI".
+In a short introduction round we discussed the particpant's expectations of the course and understanding of "AI".
 We noted some of the statements on the whiteboard for a later review.

 ## What does "Artificial Intelligence" ("AI") mean?

-- No such "thing" as "THE AI"
+- No is no such "thing" as "THE AI"

 - Always a set of tools for solving specific tasks – but sometimes even with "superhuman" performance → **Narrow AIs**
 - We are not even close to "AI" with human level of "intelligence" (General AI / AGI):
-  - Generalization
+  - Generalisation
   - Transfer
   - Integration
 - Discourse should be about both current and future AI systems